How Much Does a U-Haul Really Cost? We Found Out.

 We didn’t rent any equipment or buy any boxes or supplies, but we definitely had the option!

-Sure, it’s possible to move without renting (or buying) any special equipment.
+uhaul's list of moving suppliesIt’s possible to move without renting (or buying) any special equipment.
 But even if you hire a crew of movers to come in with all their hand trucks and dollies to load (and unload) your truck, you’ll at minimum still need your own blankets to protect your belongings.

-• Padlock: $4.95 to $16.96 (Best value is a 4-pack for $10) unless you want to get really fancy with a $49.95 braided steel cable lock
+• Padlock: $4.95 to $16.95 (best value is a 4-pack for $10.50) unless you want to get really fancy with a $49.95 braided steel cable lock

-• Stretch wrap: $9.49
+• Stretch plastic wrap: $10.95–$29.25

-• Tie Down Rope: $3.95
+• Tie down rope: $3.95

 • Furniture dolly: $19.95